 If someone Googles your name, your social media profile pictures will show up in the “Images” section of search results, so keep that in mind when choosing your photo.

-Luv up your phone snaps with pint-size PicMonkey: our free mobile app.
+Luv up your pics with pint-size PicMonkey: our free mobile app.
 Download it now.